 Biosphere Reserve Champions 2025

-This year too, we are proud to launch Biosphere Reserve Champions, a National Competition for a Sustainable Future, an inspiring initiative by USO in partnership with UNESCO.
+This year too, we were proud to launch Biosphere Reserve Champions, a National Competition for a Sustainable Future – an inspiring initiative by USO in partnership with UNESCO.

-This impactful program is designed to equip school students with a deep and scientific understanding of some of the most pressing environmental challenges of our time.
-Participants will actively explore crucial topics such as climate change, biodiversity loss, and sustainable living practices.
+The program was designed to equip school students with a deep and scientific understanding of some of the most pressing environmental challenges of our time.
+Participants actively explored crucial topics such as climate change, biodiversity loss, and sustainable living practices.

 A dynamic partnership between